SigmaST/massive-js/docs/documents.md

 ### saveDoc

-`saveDoc` inserts or updates a document, like `save` inserts or updates records in ordinary tables.
-If an `id` field is present in the document you pass, the corresponding record will be updated; otherwise, it's inserted.
+`saveDoc` inserts or updates a document.
+If an `id` field is present in the document, the corresponding record will be updated; otherwise, it's inserted. `saveDoc` will replace the entire document and does not update individual fields; to do that, see `modify`.

-There is one important distinction in how the two methods operate: `saveDoc` **overwrites the entire document** on updates!
-If you pass an incomplete document in, that's what gets persisted -- fields you don't specify will be gone.
-To modify documents without overwriting non-specified fields, see `updateDoc`.

-`saveDoc` returns a promise for the updated document.

 ```javascript
 db.reports.saveDoc({